HLevering/python-smart-injector/docs/usage.rst

         def do(self):
             print("World")

-    class MyContainer(StaticContainer):
-        # override configure method
-        def configure(self, config: Config):
+    def configure(config: Config):
         config.bind(A, ConcretA)
         config.bind(ConcretA, ConcretB)
         # now everytime when there is a dependency on A then ConcretB will be injected

     # create an instance of your new defined container
-    container = create_container(MyContainer)
+    container = create_container(configure)
     a = container.get(A)
     a.do()